Employment offer letter email template [free download]

 It’s one of the best parts of any hiring or HR manager’s job.
 After a long recruitment process, you’re finally ready to make someone’s day and officially offer them a position with your business.
-Hooray!
+Congrats!

 If you’re approaching the end of the interview process and are ready to take this exciting step, our email template can help you feel prepared when it comes time for communicating the important details.